alexelash/personal-website/_pages/resume.md

           dates: "2015 – 2017"
           desc: |
             ELA Conf was a safe, inclusive tech leadership conference and community for adult womxn, trans men, and genderqueer people to connect.
 I volunteered at the conference in 2015 and 2016, and also gave two talks, one about toxic workplaces at the 2017 conference and another called “Teaching with Illustrations” in 2015.
-        - title: "2015 Graphic Design Packaging Show Judge"
+        - title: "Graphic Design Packaging Show Judge"
           company: "West Chester University"
           dates: "2015"